liamsmith3194/otter-hockey/README.md

 1. I want to be able to *pay for my order* so that I can **process my order and eventually receive my item(s).**

-1. I want to be able to *trust the sites' checkout security* so that I can **I feel that personal details (especially banking information) are safe, and the site can be trusted.**
+1. I want to be able to *trust the sites' check out security* so that I can **I feel that personal details (especially banking information) are safe, and the site can be trusted.**

 1. I want to be able to *view my order confirmation after payment* so that I can **I know my order has been processed and provides a final check should I want to do so.**